South Africa

 In 1689, some 180 Huguenot refugees were brought to the Cape after Louis XIV had banned Calvinism in France.
 They settled mainly in the Stellenbosch district near what is today known as Franschhoek.
 People from Germany, Scandinavia, Flanders and Switzerland also contributed to the diverse population of the Cape.

-The Franschhoek valley where the French Huguenots settled themselves in 1689 - Cape Colony
+The Franschhoek valley where the French Huguenots settled themselves in 1689 - Jan van Riebeeck and the Cape Colony

-The Franschhoek valley where the French Huguenots settled themselves in 1689 - Cape colony
+The Franschhoek valley where the French Huguenots settled themselves in 1689 - Jan van Riebeeck and the Cape Colony

 copyright © South-Africa-tours-and-travel.com